In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 June 2023

 There are three broad structural conditions that bind architects―no matter their philosophical, discursive, or formal affinities―to an increasingly untenable status quo.
 First is the discipline’s centuries-long cultivation of spatial concepts and organizational principles, at both the architectural and urban scale, that give form to an energy-intensive society.
-Second are the powerful economic engines that drive the production of built form, enable gentrification and wealth accumulation, and prove that the economy of capitalist development is incapable of producing an equitable and sustainable built environment.
-And third are the existing modes of architectural practice that harness architectural labor towards the production of this built environment that in itself is an obstacle to change.
+Second is the powerful economic engines that drive the production of built form, enable gentrification and wealth accumulation, and prove that the economy of capitalist development is incapable of producing an equitable and sustainable built environment.
+And third is the existing mode of architectural practice that harnesses architectural labor towards the production of a built environment that in itself is an obstacle to change.

 These problems build on each other, and at the center of them lies the design of the built environment—not only its material artifacts but also its infrastructures, economies, ideologies, and cultures of space.
 What is required to address these issues is nothing less than a general reorientation and reorganization of social space, away from extractive economies and industrial production, and towards maintenance, stewardship, repair, and care.

 This need for reorganization brings up many pressing questions.
 Who will reorganize?
-And how can an overturning of existing social structures be undertaken without creating serious and perilous issues around power and equality?
+And how can existing social structures be overturned without creating serious and perilous issues around power and equality?
 New forms of cooperation and labor must emerge in order to deindustrialize, reduce our dependence on global supply chains, and address climate change.
 The question for architecture will be whether design and spatial planning can support or catalyze these changes.

-In this context, alternative land ownership models offer a counterposition to real estate development, while creating different points of departure for the formulation of architectural ideas.
+In this context, alternative land ownership models offer a counterposition to real estate development while creating different points of departure for the formulation of architectural ideas.
 For example, Community Land Trusts (CLTs) are non-profit democratic institutions that deploy communal land ownership as a strategy for creating affordability.
-While many CLTs focus exclusively on the financial and legal mechanisms, surprising spatial and architectural potentials may emerge should a CLT venture beyond their typical operations.
-This text envisions a scenario where a CLT introduces a series of resident-based cooperatives into its structure in order to transform how land is occupied and forge new relationships between urban and community systems.
+While many CLTs focus exclusively on financial and legal mechanisms, surprising spatial and architectural potentials may emerge should a CLT venture beyond their typical operations.
+This text envisions a scenario in which a CLT introduces a series of resident-based cooperatives in order to transform how land is occupied and forge new relationships between urban and community systems.
 In so doing, the CLT serves as an instrument for rewriting the terms of engagement between land and people.

 Community Land Trusts create affordability by separating the ownership of land and buildings.